-Three kinds of inter-island ferry serve the islands.
+Three kinds of inter-island ferries serve the islands.
 For short trips, free vehicle ferries sail nonstop.
 There’s also one private summer bicycle ferry running between Hammarland and Geta.
 For longer routes – namely to the outer islands – ferries run to a schedule, which is available on the Ålandstrafiken website.
 These ferries are generally free for foot passengers, but you must buy tickets for bicycles or cars.

 Most visitors travel with the major ferry companies directly to Åland’s mainland, but it’s possible to use the scheduled inter-island ferries between Åland and mainland Finland via the northern and southern archipelagos.
-The northern route from Osnäs harbour, near Kustavi, 68km northwest of Turku, is via Brändö and Kumlinge.
-The southern route from Galtby harbour, Korpo, in the Turku Archipelago, is via the islands of Kökar and Föglö.
+The northern route from Osnäs harbor, near Kustavi, 68km northwest of Turku, is via Brändö and Kumlinge.
+The southern route from Galtby harbor, Korpo, in the Turku Archipelago, is via the islands of Kökar and Föglö.

 The official language of Åland is Swedish, both on the streets and in the official communication with the Finnish government.
-It’s an autonomous region with its own parliament, flag and anthem, but it’s still part of Finland.
-Because of it’s southern location, Åland has the warmest climate of all of Finland (it’s about two degrees warmer than Helsinki).
+It’s an autonomous region with its own parliament, flag, and anthem, but it’s still part of Finland.
+Because of its southern location, Åland has the warmest climate of all of Finland (it’s about two degrees warmer than Helsinki).
 During winter it’s cold, during summer it’s warm.

 Because there’s so little traffic on the island, it’s a perfect place to go cycling.
 And you’ll see some stunning views with those lakes right next to the road.
 If you’re into more active cycling, then there’s a few good mountain bike trails you can go on.